Listening carefully to your customers and prospects helps you close more deals and achieve sales success.

 #2 Engagement with sales collateral

-While some pundits would propose that any engagement with sales collateral and marketing materials constitutes a buying signal (whether it’s a social media comment, a follow response to a marketing campaign, a webinar attendance, or a white paper download).
+Some pundits would propose that any engagement with sales collateral and marketing materials constitutes a buying signal (whether it’s a social media comment, a follow-up response to a marketing campaign, a webinar attendance, or a white paper download).
 Anthony Iannarino disagrees.

 ”If you were to ask the people who download white papers whether they hoped to be immediately called by a salesperson, the percentage would be very, very low.”